 The built-in microphone records monaural sound.
-Stereo sound recording is possible by connecting an external stereo microphone (commercially-available) equipped with a miniature stereo plug (φ 3.5 mm) to the camera's external microphone IN terminal (p.20).
+Stereo sound recording is also possible by connecting the Directional Stereo Microphone DM-E1 (sold separately) to the camera's external microphone IN terminal (p.20) as the external microphone is given the priority.